rxweb/rxweb/docs/reactive-form-validators/validation-decorators/time.md

 ---
 title: time
-description: time validation decorator will allow only time format to be entered.
-If user tries to enter any string except json then the property will become invalid.
-To use the json decorator on particular property.
+description: time validation decorator will allow only time format to be entered, If user tries to enter any string except json then the property will become invalid.
 author: rxcontributorone

 ---